What is E-Commerce?

 Online Ticketing

-Air tickets, movie tickets, train tickets, play tickets, tickets to sporting events, and just about any kind of tickets can be booked online.
-Online ticketing does away with the need to queue up at ticket counters.
+Air tickets, movie tickets, train tickets, play tickets, tickets to sporting events, and just about any ticket can be booked online.
+Online ticketing eliminates the need to queue up at ticket counters.

 Types of E-commerce